 This post may contain affiliate links.
 But hey!
 I only promote brands and products that I really really trust.
 You can check out the long version of this in my affiliate disclosure on my "Legal Mumbo Jumbo" page

-Gabi is a third year Morehead-Cain Scholar at the University of North Carolina at Chapel Hill.
-She’s a biostatistics major with a minor in computer science, and she blogs with Medium.
+Gabi is a third year Morehead-Cain Scholar at the University of North Carolina Chapel Hill.
+She’s a biostatistics major, minor in computer science, and she blogs with Medium.
 But somehow, she has found time to travel!
 Her blog posts are chock full of tips to help millennials travel more comfortably.
-And today, she’s visited Uninspired to talk about how to scratch that travel itch, even when you’re anxious by nature.
+And today, she’s visiting Uninspired to teach you to scratch that travel itch, even when you’re anxious.

-I thought this would be an awesome post for the Mental Health Monday series because it hits on a lot of salient points for you, my millennial readers.
-Many of us have a desire to see the world and grow as people by seeing other cultures.
+I thought this would be an awesome post for Mental Health Monday because it hits a lot of salient points for you, millennial readers.
+Many of us have a desire to see the world and experience other cultures.
 However, a lot of us also have crippling anxiety that makes us afraid to make phone calls, never mind leave the country.

 Gabi’s tips for traveling with anxiety will help you plan ahead so you have as little to worry about as possible.
-They’ll allow you to enjoy your trip and not spend the whole time worrying about how to handle the different customs, if your flights get delayed, or how to find food you’re familiar with.
+They’ll allow you to enjoy your trip and not spend the whole time worrying about how to handle different customs, delayed flights, or finding familiar food.
 (That can be particularly helpful if you’re allergic to something!)

 Top 10 Tips for Millennials Traveling with Anxiety